Source-Connect 4 Facility and Dolby Atmos

 - In the SEND section, select the appropriate number of channels for the connections.
 With a Dolby Atmos setup, you want to select 128 channels.

-- Under DOLBY ATMOS, open the SEND RENDERER dropdown and select your Atmos renderer from the available options.
+- Under DOLBY ATMOS, open the SEND RENDERER dropdown and select your Dolby Atmos renderer from the available options.
 Make sure you select the correct channel range for the renderer.

 - In the AUDIO I/O dropdown, select the virtual Dolby Audio Bridge device as your input (inputs 1 – 128).